Montpelier Station in Orange County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • Women.
 In addition, it is included in the Former U.S. Presidents: #04 James Madison, and the Former U.S. Presidents: #06 John Quincy Adams series lists.
 A significant historical year for this entry is 1834.

 Location.
-38° 13.068′ N, 78° 10.478′ W. Marker is in Montpelier Station, Virginia, in Orange County.
-Marker is on West Gate Road, on the right when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 38° 13.068′ N, 78° 10.478′ W. Marker was in Montpelier Station, Virginia, in Orange County.
+It was on West Gate Road, on the right when traveling west.
 Located in front of the Madison Family Cemetery on the Montpelier Estate.
 Touch for map.
-Marker is in this post office area: Montpelier Station VA 22957, United States of America.
+Marker was in this post office area: Montpelier Station VA 22957, United States of America.
 Touch for directions.

 More about this marker.
 On the right is an illustration courtesy of the Museum of Art, Rhode Island School of Design, Gift of the Estate of Charlotte Parsons, captioned Mourning Picture, an early 19th-century silk and satin embroidery by Charlotte Bicknell.